MatrixEditor/caterpillar/docs/sphinx/source/library/fields/common.rst

     :members:

     .. versionadded:: 2.4.0
-        Added support for arbitrary structs
+        Added support for arbitrary structs. **Warning: the second parameter is now a struct instead of the encoding string.**

 .. autoclass:: caterpillar.py.CString
     :members: